 Back-to-school is almost here, so I am ordering our Auvi-Q® and EpiPen® carriers, belts and holders right now.
 The reason?
 I need time in case the products are not a good fit for my children.
 Most of the businesses I listed below do not know I’ve written this post, all my thoughts are my own and I was not paid to say anything kind or unkind for that matter!
 My goal is to share epinephrine auto-injector carrier or holder possibilities.
 So if you have a favorite that I did not list, please add it to the comments below and I’ll copy it into the body of this post.

 Disclaimer: Gratefulfoodie does not endorse or sponsor the products listed below.
 Nor has Gratefulfoodie been paid to include these products.
 My goal is to provide you with some ideas of products that might improve life with food allergies.
+New: I have joined a few affiliate programs and may receive a small commission from a few items listed below–thank you!

 For my family, we maintain several different varieties of carriers based on our activity: special events, for school, for sports, hiking, and being in warm weather.
 Many of the products below also accommodate asthma inhalers too.